robyscar/WSL-DistroLauncher-Alpine/README.md

 ## Getting Started (Project Participants)
   0. Clone this repository and open it with Visual Studio ( >= 2017 )
   1. Generate a test certificate.
   2. Import it to your Cert:\CurrentUser\My and Cert:\LocalMachine\TrustedPublisher as well as Cert:\LocalMachine\Root.
-If you have a dedecated testing VM, import the certificate only to Cert:\CurrentUser\My on your production system, or you may make yourself vulnerable to all kinds of attacks.
-Thats the reason why you would want to protect this certificate as nearly good as a bought code signing certificate.
+If you have a dedicated testing VM, import the certificate only to Cert:\CurrentUser\My on your production system, or you may make yourself vulnerable to all kinds of attacks.
+That is the reason why you would want to protect this certificate nearly as well as a bought code signing certificate.
   3. Open `DistroLauncher-Appx/MyDistro.appxmanifest`, select the Packaging tab, select Choose Certificate, click the Configure Certificate drop down and select Create test certificate.
   4. Edit your distribution-specific information in `DistroSpecial.h`. **NOTE: The `DistroSpecial::Name` variable must uniquely identify your distribution and cannot change from one version of your app to the next.
-Or it will register as another distribution within WSL, so if you want to havbe one distro twicke, you would change this name.**
+Otherwise it will register as another distribution within WSL.
+If you want to have one distro twice, you would change this name.**
   5. Update `Alpine.appxmanifest`.
 There are several properties that are in the manifest that will need to be updated with your specific values.
       - Make sure to note the `Identity Publisher` value (by default, `"CN=DistroOwner"`).
 We'll need that for testing the application.
       - Make sure that `<desktop:ExecutionAlias Alias="mydistro.exe" />` is set to something that ends in ".exe".
 This is the command that will be used to launch your distro from the command line.